Tale of the tee: Hershey Sweet Spots

 Soon enough, however, these key figures in the Phils season would be getting gone.
 The team had a 39-53 record in late July, good for fifth place, but Harris chafed under Cox’ constant interference, according to Wikipedia.

 Cox fired Harris on July 27.
-Friends of Cox informed Commissioner Kenesaw Mountain Landis that Cox had bet on games earlier in the season.
+Friends of Harris informed Commissioner Kenesaw Mountain Landis that Cox had bet on games earlier in the season.
 The New York Times, in its Cox obituary in 1989, wrote:

 “Later (Cox) said he had made only small, sentimental bets with friends, even though he had previously admitted to the commissioner that he had placed bets with bookmakers, a false admission, he later argued, that he had made to smoke out a disloyal Phillies employee.”